 The south side of Chicago reference was the kicker: Straight from Steve Bannon’s white nationalist gob to this guy’s ear, via Twitter and Fox News.

 There are plenty of Philly folk who learn my daughter is an undergraduate at Penn and raise their eyebrows, as in “That’s not a great part of town… ” True enough and so much better for it.
 You wanna live the entirety of your existence in some gentrified green zone, or perhaps a gated community in a lily-white suburb, or maybe some pastoral exurb where gangs of dangerous immigrants or urban toughs can’t find you?

 Or do you want to get a decent cheese steak around the corner, or check out the Phillies at Citizens Park, or maybe hop on the SEPTA and go clubbing?

 For me, and for Clara apparently, that’s an easy decision.
 Less so for large portions of Americans.

-There is no getting around the fact that Philly, like many American cities, is largely segregated by race.
-We could get into the reasons why (i.e. redlining, the discriminatory and completely purposeful practice of fencing off areas where banks would avoid investments based on community demographics), but it seems awfully churlish to further isolate black folks (and stereotype black life as hyper violent) when it’s exactly the predations of white power and race fear that ghettoized this “demographic” in the first place.
+There is no getting around the fact that Philly, like so many American cities, is largely segregated by race.
+We could get into the reasons why (i.e. redlining, the discriminatory and completely purposeful practice of fencing off areas where banks would avoid investments based on community demographics).
+But it seems beyond churlish to further isolate black folks — and reflexively stereotype black life as hyper violent — when it’s exactly the predations of white power and race fear that ghettoized/marginalized this “demographic” in the first place.

 I’ve saved the best irony for last: When our military justice conventioneer was painting this sorry picture of Philadelphia, I couldn’t help but notice the shuttle driver, a black dude, nodding his head.
-Where I said nothing, the driver chimed right in: “This place sure ain’t what it used to be.”
+Where I said nothing, our driver chimed right in: “Mmm-hmm.
+This place sure ain’t what it used to be…”